datacarpentry/r-socialsci/_episodes/04-ggplot2.md

 The `+` in the **`ggplot2`** package is particularly useful because it allows you to modify existing `ggplot` objects.
-This means you can easily set up plot templates and conveniently explore different types of plots, so the above plot can also be generated with code like this, similar to the "intermediate steps" approach in the previous lesson:
+This means you can easily set up plot templates and conveniently explore different types of plots, so the above plot can also be generated with code like this, similar to the “intermediate steps” approach in the previous lesson:

 ~~~
 # Assign the plot to a variable